This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 Damaged 20th-century silver and gold coins are often only worth the value of the metal in the coin (or their spot value).

-The bottom line?… Values for damaged coins range all over the board.
-Remember, one collector’s trash is another’s treasure!
+So, yes… values for damaged coins range all over the board.
+Just remember, one collector’s trash is another’s treasure!